Zulfikar Ali Bhutto: Political career

 In 1957, Bhutto became the youngest member of Pakistan's delegation to the United Nations.
 He addressed the UN Sixth Committee on Aggression that October and led Pakistan's delegation to the first UN Conference on the Law of the Sea in 1958.
 That year, Bhutto became Pakistan's youngest cabinet minister, taking up the reins of the Ministry of Commerce by President Iskander Mirza, pre-coup d'état government.
 Bhutto became a trusted ally and advisor of Ayub Khan, rising in influence and power despite his youth and relative inexperience.
 Bhutto was a junior minister in Ayub Khan administration at the time of signing the Indus Waters Treaty with India in 1960 and was not part of the negotiating team.
 Bhutto was against this treaty due to yielding too much of water resources to India.
 Later he vehemently talked publicly against the IWT during his campaign against Ayub Khan regime.
 Bhutto negotiated an oil-exploration agreement with the Soviet Union in 1961, which agreed to provide economic and technical aid to Pakistan.

+The Pakistan Association of Medical Editors in its book, Medical History, wrote: "Gen. Burki maintained very good relations with the late Mr. Zulfiqar Ali Bhutto, who looked at him as a sort of mentor since Mr. Bhutto had joined the 1958 cabinet as a very junior minister and looked to General Burki for support during cabinet meetings."

+When President Ayub Khan enacted his 1962 Constitution of Pakistan On the evening of 8 June 1962, Bhutto was almost dropped from the cabinet.
+Author Syed Shabbir Hussain recalled that it was Wajid Ali Khan Burki who came to Bhutto's rescue when Bhutto "entreatingly" approached Burki at the President's reception that evening who then got him included in the new set-up.